Rookout/docs/docs/dotnet-setup.md

 | **.NET Framework**  | 4.5, 4.6, 4.7, 4.8    |
 | **.NET Core**       | 2.1, 2.2, 3.0, 3.1    |

+## Supported Languages

-The following languages are officially supported: C#, VB.NET.
+The following languages are officially supported: C#, VB.NET and F#.

+## IIS support

-IIS support: we currently support IIS 8.0 and above.
+We currently support IIS 8.0 and above.

 If the environment you are trying to debug is not mentioned in the list above, be sure to let us know: {@inject: supportEmail}